dyne/docs/src/tomb/docs/manpage.md

   Alternatives supported so far are: pkexec, doas, sup, sud.
 For any alternative to work the executable must be included in the current PATH.

-* --sphx-user _&lt;username&gt;_
-  Activate the SPHINX feature for password-authenticated key agreement.
-  This option indicates the _&lt;username&gt;_ used to retrieve the password from a sphinx oracle key reachable via TCP/IP.

-* --sphx-host _&lt;domain&gt;_
-  Activate the SPHINX feature for password-authenticated key agreement.
-  This option indicates the _&lt;domain&gt;_ used to retrieve the password from a sphinx oracle daemon reachable via TCP/IP.
-This is not the network address of the daemon, which is configured in /etc/sphinx

 * -h